nadif-hasan-purno/devtinder-web/README.md

 - Installed axios
 - CORS - install cors in backend => add middleware to with configurations: origin, credentials:true
 - Whenever you are making an API call please pass , axios => {withCredentials:true} (at Front-end code)
+- Installed Redux-toolkit
+- Read the Redux-toolkit Doc
+- Install react-redux  +  @reduxjs/toolkit => configureStore => Provider => createSlice => add reducer to store
+- Add redux devtools in chrome
+- Login and see if your data coming properly in the store
+- NavBar should update as soon as user logs in
+- Refactor code and add constants file + create a components folder
+-